1. Blog

 Hermosa, SD (Sep)

-Launched in 2018, the newest National Parks half marathon from Vacation Races has fast become one of its most popular.
-With its lung-busting combination of altitude (max 5,400 feet) and a steady 7-mile climb to start the race, Mount Rushmore may well be the toughest course you’ll ever run.
-But rest assured the “amazing views are worth the climb,” as nothing says “America the Beautiful” quite like autumn in the Black Hills.
-And few sights in the country can rival the iconic image of Mount Rushmore framed against the outline of the Doane Robinson Tunnel in mile 10.
-As usual, the VR team goes “all out with the production” to ensure “everything [is] smooth, organized, and well done.”
-We cannot tell a lie — for a destination race that won’t disappoint, Mount Rushmore is rock solid.
+For a destination race that won’t disappoint, the Mount Rushmore Half from Vacation Races is rock solid.
+With its lung-busting combination of altitude (max 5,400 feet) and a steady 7-mile climb to start the race, the challenging course is a true test of grit and fortitude.
+Rest assured, though, the “amazing views are worth the climb,” as nothing says “America the Beautiful” quite like autumn in the Black Hills.
+And few sights in the country can rival the iconic image of Mount Rushmore’s granite faces framed against the outline of the Doane Robinson Tunnel in mile 10.
+Fortunately, from the top it’s a smooth and exhilarating descent on Iron Mountain Road—pigtail bridges and all—to the finish line in Keystone.

 Tennessee